 For more information about school visits including teachers' resources and risk assessment please see the main Schools Page.

-For admission to special events such as the Christmas Carol Nights please see the main News and Events page.
+For admission to special events please visit our News and Events page.

-The last tour is at 4.20.
-We recommend that you arrive at around 4.15 in order to buy tickets beforehand.
+The last cavern admission is at 4.00pm.
+We recommend that you arrive by around 3.45pm.

 Because the tour finishes at the same time as the Cavern closes for the day we suggest that visitors arrive roughly 15 to 30 minutes before the start of the last tour if they would like to take advantage of the gift shop, museum and visitor centre facilities.